Mercedes-Benz Vision EQXX: Exterior

 Another area where Mercedes extracted significantly more range was the refinement of the EQXX's aerodynamic profile.
-The rear features Kammback styling, and has an axle track 50 mm narrower than the front, in order to create the ideal "teardrop" shape.
+The rear features Kammback styling and has an axle track 50 mm narrower than the front, in order to create the ideal "teardrop" shape.
 The teardrop shape, first popularised in 1937 by Talbot-Lago, is considered to be the ideal shape for an automobile to have the least amount of aerodynamic drag.
-Whilst the EQXX does not strictly adhere to a teardrop shape, the Kammback styling, flush rear wheels, and narrower rear axle track contribute greatly to lowering its drag coefficient, which is the lowest of any battery electric vehicle at 0.17.
+The Kamm styling aims to reduce the air vortex formed behind the rear of the car.
+The teardrop profile of the EQXX contributes greatly to lowering its drag coefficient, the lowest of any battery electric vehicle at 0.17.
 The EQXX also has semi-transparent wheel covers, which have miniature vents that help reduce turbulence surrounding the wheel wells.
 A lightweight forged magnesium rim construction helps to reduce the rolling resistance of the bespoke Bridgestone 185/65 R20 tyres, which themselves have been designed specifically with the goal of reducing rolling resistance.

 The EQXX also has wing mirrors, instead of using cameras like the ones found in the Honda e, although the mirrors are said to be much more aerodynamic than regular wing mirrors.
 The decision to retain wing mirrors was made on the basis that an electronic camera system would draw too much power and negatively affect the range of the car.
 117 solar panels developed in partnership with the Fraunhofer Institute for Solar Energy Systems adorn the roof of the EQXX, which power the ancillary systems such as the infotainment system, and are connected to a lithium iron phosphate battery separate from the main lithium-ion battery.

-The front of the EQXX resembles a sports car, with a low-slung hood and distinguished fenders.
-LEDs and a full light bar provide illumination, and instead of the traditional Mercedes-Benz star hood ornament, the star is incorporated into the front bumper as a sticker.
+Illumination of the front and rear is provided by LEDs and a full light bar, and instead of the traditional Mercedes-Benz star bonnet ornament, the star is incorporated into the front bumper as a sticker.
 As with the rear wheels, the front wheels sit completely flush with the bodywork.
 This gives the EQXX a frontal area of 2.12 m2, 0.39 m2 less than Mercedes' most aerodynamically efficient production car, the EQS450+.
 In order to further reduce weight, the EQXX's body in white was constructed from a blend of high-tensile steel and steel recycled from scrap.
 Fibreglass and carbon fibre doors reinforced with aluminium help keep passengers safe in the event of a side collision.